 The cognitive benefits of dancing for seniors are less clear than the physical benefits.

-Some research has found that dancing increases activity in the brain, helping you form new neural connections and think with more speed and agility.
+Some research shows that dancing increases activity in the brain, helping you form new neural connections and think with more speed and agility.
 Another study indicated that contemporary dance may improve concentration and the ability to control shifts in attention.
-Researchers hypothesized this was because contemporary dance, in particular, emphasizes improvisation, rather than memorizing a specific set of movements.
+Researchers hypothesized that was because contemporary dance, in particular, emphasizes improvisation, rather than memorizing a specific set of movements.

-However, studies looking at the effect of dancing for individuals with Parkinson’s disease found that while dance improves participants’ physical abilities, such as turning and walking backwards, it does not necessarily affect their cognitive ability.
-Participating in dance does, however, seem to improve the quality of life of people with Parkinson’s, particularly those in nursing homes or senior living communities.
+Studies looking at the effect of dancing for individuals with Parkinson’s disease, however, found that while dance improves participants’ physical abilities, such as turning and walking backwards, it does not necessarily affect their cognitive ability.
+But dancing does seem to improve the quality of life of people with Parkinson’s, particularly those in nursing homes or senior living communities.

-If you’re a senior searching for a new leisure activity, consider dancing.
+If you’re searching for a new leisure activity, consider dancing.
 You could improve your physical health, increase your emotional well-being, and even meet a new friend or two in the process.

 Janet O’Dell, RN